 Calloway v.
 R.J.
-Reynolds, et al., Case No. 08-21770, Circuit Court of the 17th Judicial Circuit, Broward County (case filed 05/15/08).
-This is a wrongful death action which proceeded to jury trial in April 2012.
+Reynolds, et al., Case No. 08-21770, Circuit Court of the17th Judicial Circuit, Broward County (case filed 05/15/08).
+This was a wrongful death action which proceeded to jury trial in April 2012.
 In May 2012, the jury returned a verdict in favor of the plaintiff and awarded compensatory damages in the amount of \$20,500,000.
 The jury apportioned fault as follows: decedent - 20.5%, R.J.
 Reynolds - 27%, Philip Morris - 25%, Lorillard - 18% and Liggett - 9.5% (\$1,947,500).
-The jury found Liggett liable for \$7,600,000 in punitive damages.
-Post trial motions are pending.
+In August 2012, a joint and several judgment for compensatory damages of \$16,100,000 was entered against all of the defendants, plus interest, and an order of entitlement to attorneys' fees and costs was also entered against the defendants.
+In addition, judgment was entered against Liggett for \$7,600,000 in punitive damages.
+In September 2012, the defendants filed a notice of appeal.
+The plaintiffs filed a notice of cross-appeal.
+Briefing is underway.

 Campbell v.
 R.J.
 Reynolds., et al., Case No. 2008-CA-2147, Circuit Court of the 1st Judicial Circuit, Escambia County (case filed 07/08/08).
-This is a wrongful death action which proceeded to jury trial in July 2009.
+This was a wrongful death action which proceeded to jury trial in July 2009.
 In August 2009, the jury returned a verdict in favor of the plaintiff and awarded compensatory damages in the amount of \$7,800,000.
 The jury apportioned fault as follows: plaintiff - 57%, R.J.
 Reynolds - 39%, Philip Morris - 2%, and Liggett - 2% (\$156,000).
 No punitive damages were awarded against Liggett.
 In March 2011, the compensatory award was affirmed on appeal by the First District Court of Appeal.
 In March 2011, defendants moved the First District Court of Appeal to certify the case as one of great public importance.
 In May 2011, the court denied the motion.
 Defendants sought discretionary review by the Florida Supreme Court which was denied in July 2011.
 In December 2011, Defendants filed petitions for writ of certiorari to the United States Supreme Court.
 In March 2012, the United States Supreme Court declined review.
 Plaintiff moved for an award of attorneys' fees against Liggett pursuant to the fee shifting provisions of Florida's proposal for settlement statute based on a settlement offer that was not accepted by Liggett.
 The parties reached a confidential settlement agreement regarding the attorneys' fees incurred through trial.
 Liggett satisfied the judgment and paid its share of trial level legal fees in April 2012.
-The parties also reached a confidential settlement agreement regarding appellate legal fees, which were paid by Liggett in May 2012.
+The parties reached a confidential settlement agreement regarding appellate legal fees, which were paid by Liggett in May 2012.
+Defendants have taken further appeal regarding the manner in which the court calculated interest on the final judgment.